SNAP Benefits in North Carolina: How to Apply and Qualify

 EBT Deposit Schedule in North Carolina

-In North Carolina, your SNAP benefits are deposited between the 3rd and 21st of each month.
-The exact date is based on the last digit of your Social Security Number, which helps you plan your budget.
+In North Carolina, SNAP benefits are deposited monthly between the 3rd and the 21st.
+Your specific payment date is determined by the last digit of your Social Security number, which helps you plan your grocery budget.

 How to Check Your EBT Card Balance